Abdallahi ibn Muhammad: Ruler of Sudan

 After the unexpected death of the Mahdi in June 1885, Abdullah succeeded as leader of the Mahdists, declaring himself "Khalifat al-Mahdi", or successor of the Mahdi.
-He faced internal disputes over his leadership with the Ashraf and he had to suppress several revolts in 1885–1886, 1888–1889, and 1891 before emerging as sole leader.
+He faced internal disputes over his leadership with the Ashraf and he had to suppress several revolts during 1885–1886, 1888–1889, and 1891 before emerging as sole leader of the Mahdiyah or Mahdist State.

 At first the Mahdiyah was run on military lines as a jihad state, with the courts enforcing Sharia law and the precepts of the Mahdi, which had equal force.
 Later the Khalifa established a more traditional administration.
 Khartoum was deserted on his orders, and Omdurman, at first intended as a temporary camp, was made his capital.

 He felt the best course of action to keep internal problems to a minimum was to expand into Ethiopia and Egypt.
 The Khalifa invaded Ethiopia with 60,000 Ansar troops and sacked Gondar in 1887, destroying nearly every church in the city.
 He later refused to make peace.
 He successfully repulsed the Ethiopians at the Battle of Metemma on 9 March 1889, where the Ethiopian emperor Yohannes IV was killed.
 He created workshops to maintain steam boats on the Nile and to manufacture ammunition.
 But the Khailfa underestimated the strength of the Anglo-Egyptian forces and suffered a crushing defeat in Egypt.

 The Egyptians failed to counter up the Nile; however in the 1890s the state became strained economically, and suffered from crop failures instead.
 The Ashraf, in November 1891, decided to press again, but were put down one final time; they were prevented from causing any further issues.
 During the next four years, the Khalifa strengthened the military and financial situation of Sudan; however this was not enough, as Sudan became threatened by the Italian, French and British imperial forces that surrounded it.
 In 1896, an Anglo-Egyptian army under General Herbert Kitchener began the reconquest of Sudan.

 Defeat and death

 Following the loss of Dongola in September 1896, then Berber and Abu Hamed to Kitchener's army in 1897, the Khalifa Abdullah sent an army that was defeated at the Battle of Atbara River on 8 April 1898, afterwards falling back to his new capital of Omdurman.

 At the Battle of Omdurman on 2 September 1898, his army of 52,000 men was destroyed.
-The Khalifa then fled south and went into hiding with a few followers but was finally caught and killed by Sir Reginald Wingate's Egyptian column at Umm Diwaikarat in Kordofan on 25 November 1899.
+The Khalifa then fled south and went into hiding with a few followers and was eventually caught and killed by Reginald Wingate's Egyptian column at Umm Diwaikarat in Kordofan on 25 November 1899.

-Devout, intelligent, and an able general and administrator, the Khalifa was unable to overcome tribal dissension to unify Sudan, and was forced to employ Egyptians to provide the trained administrators and technicians he needed to maintain his self-proclaimed Islamist military caliphate.
+Devout, intelligent, and an able general and administrator, the Khalifa was unable to overcome tribal dissension to unify Sudan, and was forced to employ Egyptians to provide the trained administrators and technicians he needed to maintain the Mahdist State.